 Smiths Bible Dictionary reports: "This defeat, according to the famous passage in Josephus, was attributed by many to the murder of John the Baptist, which had been committed by Antipas shortly before, under the influence of Herodias" (Mat.14:4 ff.; Mar.
 6:17 ff.; Luke 3:19").
 The head of John the Baptist thus was brought to Damascus, where a thriving Christian Church was in existence, and the people all revered John the Baptist as a Prophet.

 The head of John was placed in an ornate gilded Sepulcher, in the Church that became known as the "Cathedral of Saint John the Baptist."

-This building changed hands several times during the centuries; in 1966 the Umayyad was a Muslim Mosque, and still held the Shrine; allegedly with the Head of John; when I personally visited the Mosque.
+This building changed hands several times during the centuries; in 1966 the "Umayyad" was a Muslim Mosque, and still held the Shrine; allegedly with the Head of John; when this author personally visited the Mosque.
 Certainly my Muslim guide asserted that it was there; but no one questioned the fact that this was indeed the shrine of the head of John the Baptist.
+(See picture above)

 When sentence was passed upon him Herodias strenuously opposed the angry Caesar, and as a result she too was stripped of all her personal wealth and her estates, and sent with him into the same banishment.

 Josephus, the Jewish historian, sees this as the judgment of God upon her.